COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 Legal requirements

-- Basket asparagus fern is a restricted invasive plant under the Biosecurity Act 2014.
+• Basket asparagus fern is a category 3 restricted invasive plant under the Biosecurity Act 2014.

-- The Act requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
+• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with basket asparagus fern under your control.
 This is called a general biosecurity obligation (GBO).

-- At a local level, each local government must have a biosecurity plan that covers invasive plants and animals in its area.
-This plan may include actions to be taken on certain species.
+• At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+This plan may include actions to be taken on basket asparagus fern.
 Some of these actions may be required under local laws.
-Contact your local government for more information.
+Contact your local council for more information.

 Further information